chickenPopcorn/EqEq/notes/language-reference-manual.md

 ### Phase 1 of 5: Scanning with `lex`

 #### What *Is* An `EqualsEquals` Program?
 A valid program is a series of 1 or more `find` expressions.
-A find expression is requires a "context" (aka "scope"), by default the global scope.
-Other than the global scope, a context is a block of curly brace enclosed code that defines explicit mathematical equations and functions (or multi-line equations).
+A `find` expression is authored with a particular "context" (aka "scope") in mind, by default the global scope.
+Other than the global scope, a context is a block of curly brace enclosed code that defines explicit mathematical equations and functions _(or multi-line equations)_.

 An important feature of `EqualsEquals` is that context need not make equations explicit _(that is, an equation can have multiple unknowns)_ until its convenient, at the time a `find` block is written.
 An example of a `find` block